 The Department of Law not only trains people that aim to pass the bar exam, but also legal practitioners in the broader sense, who have a sense of ethics and reasoning ability based on knowledge of the law.
 Graduates contribute in a broad range of areas as public servants and in private enterprise.

 Introductory classes in the first year are held in small groups of around 40 students.
 Personalized, interactive education conducted in stages, starting with the basics, ensures that students acquire a solid foundation of knowledge.

-From the third year, there are virtually no barriers to students with regard to specialized courses within the Faculty of Law.
-Students are able to select the classes and seminars they wish to study from within the faculty’s three departments, making for a more proactive study experience.
+From the third year there are almost no barriers to students studying specialized subjects within the department.
+Students can freely choose classes and seminars from the curriculums of three departments, which leads to more proactive learning.

-In the second year, students participate in small seminars in order to ensure their mastery of the basic legal subjects that are essential for every lawyer.
-Efforts are made to help students master and deepen their understanding of basic subjects studied in the first and second years, with a focus on constitutional, civil, and criminal law.
+In their second year, students participate in small group seminars with the aim of ensuring complete mastery of basic law subjects.
+The Department aims to deepen students’ understanding of basic subjects studied in first and second year, focusing on constitutional law, civil law, and criminal law.